 First, the price point of the vehicle is the biggest indicator of the cost to insure.
 As a rule, luxury cars are more expensive to insure.
-This simple rule is derived from the fact that more expensive cars will cost more to repair and replace, while less expensive cars will be correspondingly less expensive if you need to use your car insurance.
+The more expensive a car is to buy, the more it costs to repair and replace.
+Conversely, less expensive cars will be less expensive if you need to use your car insurance.
 This theory is borne out in the data: according to Forbes, the most expensive car to insure is the Mercedes-Benz-S-Class Cabriolet with an average yearly insurance premium of $3,835 – that’s $319 per month!

 On the other end of the spectrum, economy cars tend to be less expensive to insure.
 The cheapest, again according to Forbes, is the Honda Odyssey minivan, with an average insurance premium of $1,112 per year, or $92 per month.
 That’s a $2,723 difference based purely on the type of car you choose.
 So, if you’ve got your eye on the new Tesla Model S, keep in mind that your monthly payments will only be a portion of your auto expenses.